Current StudentsTesting Accommodation Form [Word doc]

 Disability services understands that there are times when a disagreement on a decision regarding accommodations may arise, or problems during the process of receiving accommodations that have already been determined.
 If a student wishes to challenge a disability services decision of accommodations, or has a complaint about accommodations they are receiving, they should notify the director as soon as possible.
 The director will promptly evaluate the situation and attempt an informal resolution.

-If the director is unable to resolve the matter, or if the student disagrees with the outcome, a grievance can be filed with the Salem State University Office for Equal Opportunity, where relevant information pertaining to the incident will be presented.
+If the director is unable to resolve the matter, or if the student disagrees with the outcome, a grievance can be filed with Mark Quigley, EEOC officer, in the Salem State University Human Resources and Equal Opportunity office, where relevant information pertaining to the incident will be presented.
 A detailed overview of the grievance process is available at the OEO office 978.542.6022.

 Every effort will be made to resolve the disagreement as expeditiously as possible.
 It is important to note that at any time during the process, a student may choose to contact the Office of Civil Rights at 617.223.9700 to seek appropriate advice and/or to file a formal complaint.

-Any ADA/504 grievances that are related to employment/job-related issues, physical access, activities or events on campus should be directed to the Equal Opportunities Office.
+Any ADA/504 grievances that are related to employment/job-related issues, physical access, activities or events on campus should be directed to Ezekiel Holt, ADA Coordinator, in Human Resources and Equal Opportunity.